 It was a hectic spring for me.
 Half of my post managers had never even seen a beaver, never mind buying one.
-So right after open water I was busy going from one post to another giving instructions.
+So right after open water, I was busy going from one post to another giving instruction.
 I asked each manager to produce the beaver he had bought to date and to grade them for me.

 'You don't have to go through all that,' one bright fellow said.
 'I can easily tell you how much I paid for them by checking the books.'

 'Never mind the books.
 Just grade the beaver.
 Take all the time you need and give me a call when you're ready.'
 I went over each pile with the manager and either told him they were properly graded or showed him where he had made a mistake.
 Many of the skins were of first grade and I passed them easily.
 Most errors were in the sizing of the pelts.
 A well-stretched skin is practically oval and is measured by adding the length to the width to get the size according to the tariff.
 But if the pelt was not properly stretched, several inches have to be deducted to compensate.
 I showed them how to look for hidden damage inside of the skin: telltale marks which would indicate that the beaver had been scratched or bitten in a fight.
 On the whole, the men did a fair job and all the beaver sold at a good profit to the Company.

 When I visited Stanley before the break-up, Len Coates told me that the old chief, Nehemiah Charles, (photo below right) wanted to see me, and why.
 The Anglican Bishop from Prince Albert was due to visit Stanley that summer and the Chief was worried because the church was badly in need of painting.
 The old man spoke good English and I tried to put him at his ease.
 'I understand that the Bishop will be visiting Stanley this summer,' I said.
 He nodded.
 'And you are worried about your church?'

 'Yes,' he replied, and went on with a long story about how much it would cost for the paint and how he didn't think he would